Jena-Auerstadt: The Battle for Prussia: Reception

 In a 1976 poll conducted by SPI to determine the most popular board wargames in North America, Jena-Auerstadt placed very highly, rated 7th out of 202 games.

 In Issue 1 of the UK wargaming magazine Phoenix, Jim Hind thought that the simplicity of the game and its low number of counters did little to simulate the tactical complexity of the two-part battle, saying, "As in 1806, it is the Auerstadt battle which is crucial, and here one feels the lack of a more subtle game system."
 Hind concluded, "All in all, Jena-Auerstadt would seem to have most to gain from an increase in complexity level; one would recommend that the number of counters could be doubled at least."

 In the 1977 book The Comprehensive Guide to Board Wargaming, Charles Vasey thought "The Prussians are too fragile for good balance" and instead recommended SPI's previous publication, La Grande Armée (1972) "for a more strategic simulation."

 In the December 1975 issue of Airfix Magazine, Bruce Quarrie noted that "Despite the popularity of the Napoleonic period with miniature figure wargamers, board gamers interested in this period have not been particularly well served up till now, so this game is particularly welcome."
 He commented that the rules were "extremely simple", but found issues with historical accuracy, saying "Unfortunately, as with other Napoleonic board games, it does not accurately re-create the tactical capabilities and restrictions of the time, and the more ingenious player will probably wish to improve the game by devising rules for flank and rear attacks."
 Quarrie concluded, "Overall verdict — a good one for beginners because it is easy to learn and play, but lacking the detail necessary for accurate historical simulations."

 In The Guide to Simulations/Games for Education and Training, Martin Campion commented, "The game is fast-moving and suggestive of the strategic situation of the original battle.
 The tactical system is not very realistic but tends to give realistic general results."
-Compion concluded, "The game maps are excellent.
+Campion concluded, "The game maps are excellent.
 The game is simple and makes a good introductory game."

 In Issue 53 of Moves, Ian Chadwick commented that this was "The fastest of the [four games] and quite enjoyable [...] it plays well and makes for a good, very quick game.
 Playability: A, Historical accuracy: C."